fredvel59/authentication_app/server/README.md

 ## Little description
 My server communicates through **REST API** also it's created complety in javascript with Nodejs and Express as framework.

-## EndPoints
+## SignUp and LogIn

 ## Create a new user

+These examples were made only for **Javascript developers**

     http://localhost:8000/auth/signup

 Method: POST

-    // body
+    // code for javascript developers
     {
+      method: "POST",
+      headers: {
+        'Content-Type': 'application/json',
+        'Content-Type': 'multipart/form-data' // use FormData()
+      },
+      body: JSON.stringify({
-      "name": "Sergio Herrera",
+        name: "Sergio Herrera",
-      "email: "sergio.example@gmail.com",
+        email: "sergio.example@gmail.com",
-      "photo": // if you are in javascript, you need to use FormData() to upload your file, "passoword: "password" // password must be greater than 6 characters }
+        photo: // if you are in javascript, you need to use FormData() to upload your file,
+        passoword: "password" // password must be greater than 6 characters }),
+    }

 ## Confirm Email